Norkart/API-documentation/API-matrikkelkart/README.md

 Swagger: [Matrikkelkart-Swagger](https://www.webatlas.no/WAAPI-Matrikkelkart/swagger-ui/)

 ## Example: Get matrikkel information by coordinate
-To get matrikkel information for the a point with coordinates: latitude: 63.4267428, altitude: 10.3981875
+To get matrikkel information for the a point with coordinates: latitude: 63.4267428, longitude: 10.3981875

 ### Request